MicrosoftDocs/architecture-center/docs/multitenant-identity/signup.md

 Here is a summary of the entire sign-up flow in the Surveys application:

 1. The user clicks the **Sign Up** button.
-2. The `AccountController.SignUp` action returns a challege result.
+2. The `AccountController.SignUp` action returns a challenge result.
 The authentication state includes "signup" value.
 3. In the `RedirectToAuthenticationEndpoint` event, add the `admin_consent` prompt.
 4. The OpenID Connect middleware redirects to Azure AD and the user authenticates.
 5. In the `AuthenticationValidated` event, look for the "signup" state.